-Eligible as contributing resource
+Potentially eligible as a contributing resource

 This is a 3-story, 3-bay domestic building in the Mediterranean Revival style built in 1934.
 The structural system is concrete block.
 The foundation is reinforced concrete.
 Exterior walls are stucco.
 Exterior walls are rough stucco; Added ledges and quoins made of smooth stucco The building has a mansard roof clad in replacement spanish tile.
 Windows are replacement aluminum casements.
 There is a five-story, rear ell, extension addition.
 Both buildings added onto by 5-story addition hidden behind the original Approach the primary entryway through the central courtyard; Courtyard leads to several entryways into both buildings; Present primary entryway is located towards the rear of the southern building

 Description generated by RuskinARC™.